Product

 Every piece of content at Flo Health adheres to the highest editorial standards for language, style, and medical accuracy.
 To learn what we do to deliver the best health and lifestyle insights to you, check out our content review principles.

 Sex should be a pleasurable activity, but sometimes it’s not.
-If you’ve ever had pain in your vagina during intercourse, you’re not alone.
-Many women have experienced pelvic pain during arousal.
+If you’ve ever had pain in your vagina during sex, you’re not alone.
+Many women have experienced pelvic pain when they get turned on.
 We’ve outlined various reasons you might have pain during sexual arousal and what you can do about it.

 Why do you feel pelvic pain during intercourse?